2021 Formula One World Championship: Mid-season changes

 During the Dutch Grand Prix weekend, Kimi Räikkönen tested positive for coronavirus.
 He was replaced at Alfa Romeo Racing by reserve driver Robert Kubica, who last raced at the 2019 Abu Dhabi Grand Prix, driving for Williams.
 Räikkönen was also replaced by Kubica at the subsequent Italian Grand Prix.

+Nikita Mazepin tested positive for coronavirus during the Abu Dhabi Grand Prix weekend, and was not replaced for the race as Haas did not field a third driver in free practice.

 Calendar

 The 2021 calendar consisted of twenty-two events, which were subject to the permissive COVID-19 regulations set by local governments and the Formula One Group.
 The British, Italian and São Paulo Grands Prix featured the sprint qualifying format.

 The following rounds were planned, but were cancelled in response to the COVID-19 pandemic:

 Calendar expansion and changes from 2020 to 2021

 Liberty Media, the sport's commercial rights holders, announced that there would be scope for the 2021 calendar to expand beyond the planned twenty-two races of the 2020 calendar.
 The sporting regulations were amended to allow for a maximum of twenty-five Grands Prix per year.